Page loading ... Please wait.

 Printer Friendly Page

 When baking with any fruit it is important to use the best you can buy.
 Raspberries are no exception so look for ones that have a deep red color, are plump and juicy without the cores attached.
 If the core is still attached the raspberries were picked too early and the berries will be sour.
 And be sure to avoid berries that are soft and mushy or have any bruises, black spots or mold.
 You need to check the underside of the container and pass by those that have squashed berries or red stains.
 If possible, use raspberries that are of uniform size to make this tart look its best.
-Once the tart has been assembled a hot oven is needed to brown the crust quickly and allow the raspberries to release only a little of their juices (they should still keep their shape).
-Try to serve it shortly after baking, when the pastry is still wonderfully crisp and the raspberries are still warm and fragrant with their perfume.
-And as always, it is nice with heavy cream or a scoop of vanilla ice cream.
-Leftovers can be covered and placed in the refrigerator.
+Once the tart has been assembled a hot oven is needed to brown the crust quickly and allow the raspberries to release a little of their juices (you want them to keep their shape).
+I like to serve this tart within a few hours of baking, so the pastry is still wonderfully crisp and the raspberries are still warm and fragrant with their perfume.
+However, leftovers can be covered and placed in the refrigerator.

-Pate Brisee: In a food processor, place the flour, salt, and sugar and process until combined.
+Pie Crust: In a food processor, place the flour, salt, and sugar and process until combined.
 Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
-Pour 1/8 cup (30 ml) water in a slow, steady stream through the feed tube until the pastry just holds together when pinched.
-Add remaining water, if necessary.
-Do not process more than about 30 seconds.
+Pour about 1/8 cup (30 ml) water in a slow, steady stream through the feed tube until the pastry just holds together when pinched.
+Add the remaining water, a little at a time, if necessary.

-Turn the pastry out onto your work surface, gather it into a ball, cover with plastic wrap, and refrigerate for about one hour to chill the butter and allow the gluten in the flour to relax.
+Place the pastry on your counter, gather it into a ball, cover with plastic wrap, and refrigerate for about one hour to chill the butter and allow the gluten in the flour to relax.

 Once the pastry has chilled, remove from refrigerator and place on a lightly floured surface.
-Roll the pastry into an 11 inch (28 cm) round.
+Roll the pastry into a 12 inch (30 cm) round.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).
-Transfer the pastry to a parchment paper lined baking sheet and sprinkle the pastry with 1 tablespoon of sugar.
-Leaving about a 1 1/2 inch (4 cm) border all around, cover the pastry with the raspberries, stem ends down.
-I like to start at the outside edge and work toward the center of the pastry in concentric circles, making sure the raspberries are placed close together.
+Transfer the pastry to a parchment paper lined baking sheet.
+Sprinkle the pastry with about 1 tablespoon (15 grams) of sugar, leaving about a 2 inch (5 cm) border.
+Arrange the raspberries on top of the pastry, placing them stem ends down.
+Make sure the raspberries are placed very close together.
 (If possible, use raspberries that are of uniform size.)
 Gently fold the edges of the pastry up and over the filling, pleating as necessary, being careful not to squash the raspberries.
-Sprinkle the remaining 1 tablespoon of sugar over the raspberries.
+Sprinkle the remaining 1 - 2 tablespoons (15-25 grams) of sugar (or to taste) over the raspberries.

-Bake the tart in a preheated 450 degree F (205 degree C) oven for about 20 minutes or until the pastry is golden brown and the raspberries have given off just a little of their juice.
-(You want the raspberries to hold their shape and not be mushy.)
+Bake the tart in your preheated oven for about 20 - 25 minutes or until the pastry is golden brown and the raspberries have given off just a little of their juices.
+(Watch carefully as you want the raspberries to hold their shape and not be mushy.)
 Remove from oven and place on a wire rack to cool.
-Dust with powdered sugar.
+If desired, dust the top of the tart with powdered sugar.
 Serve plain or with softly whipped cream or vanilla ice cream.

 1 1/4 cups (175 grams) all-purpose flour